 - Tension headache

-Administration with antidepressants is often able to provide moderate pain relief for these conditions, which can increase the quality of life for the patient significantly.
+Treatment with antidepressants is often able to provide moderate pain relief for these conditions, which can significantly increase the quality of life for the patient.

 To date, the mechanism of action of antidepressant medications in the relief of chronic pain is not well understood.

-It is believed that they can lead to an increase in the concentration of neurotransmitters in the spinal cord, which may help to reduce the signaling of pain.
-However, this effect can take several weeks to become effective and does not provide immediate relief of pain.
+It is believed that these drugs can lead to an increase in the concentration of neurotransmitters in the spinal cord, which may help to reduce the signaling of pain.
+However, this can take several weeks to become effective and does not provide immediate relief of pain.

 There are various adverse effects associated with the use of antidepressant drugs, which vary according to the specific drug used.
 Some common side effects may include: